captainhookphp/plugin-composer/README.md

 ## Setup

-The plugin will install CaptaionHook and make sure the git-hoks are installed.
+The plugin will install CaptainHook and make sure the git-hooks are installed.
 The configuration though is still done using CaptainHook.

 So after first installation you should run `vendor/bin/captainhook  configure -e` and then commit the file